Lantty623/8700project_HalloThanksMas/README.md

 ## Game Details

 - **Levels**: The game has three levels:
-  - **Level 1**: Halloween-themed - Features a spooky background and requires the player to catch candy for points, but watch out!
+  - **Level 1**: Trick-or-Treating - Collect the falling candy into your pumpkin basket to gain points, but watch out!
 Catching ghosts will reduce the score.
-Sound effects for item catches and themed background music add to the Halloween atmosphere.
-  - **Level 2**: Thanksgiving-themed - Adds a unique combo-based scoring system where players need to collect a set of themed items (turkey, pie, mash).
-Each completed set contributes to the score based on item-specific points (e.g., turkey: 100, pie: 50, mash: 150).
-Players receive sound feedback for item catches and completed sets, alongside
-  - **Level 3**: Christmas-themed - To be continued...
-- Each level includes:
-  - A uniquely designed catching container
-  - Themed items to catch
-  - Increasing levels of difficulty in catching items
+  - **Level 2**: Harvesting Festival - Gather food items to complete different Thanksgiving dinner combination set to earn different points, but watch out!
+The turkey might fly somewhere else.
+  - **Level 3**: Santa's Present - Catch the present that is rain from the sky, but watch out!
+Snow will slowly build up from the ground as time pass.
+Please dodge those snowball and snowman.

 ## Project Requirements